Bobby Lee Hurt: Professional career

 After the end of his senior year of college Hurt was automatically eligible for the 1985 NBA draft.
 The Golden State Warriors selected him in the second round with the 42nd overall pick.
 Hurt underwent knee surgery in the offseason, and he and his agent had a disagreement with the Warriors management, since Hurt wanted a contract with guaranteed money which the Warriors did not want to concede.
 He originally wanted to play in Europe, but he did not and was inactive during the 1985–86 season.

 The Warriors selected him again in the sixth round of the 1986 NBA draft, with the 121st overall pick.
 Again, Hurt and his agent could not find an arrangement with the franchise, thinking that the money offer was insufficient: therefore, Hurt turned down the Warriors' offer and decided to play in Turkey.
 He signed for Tofaş S.K., a team based in Bursa, and spent two seasons in the Turkish Basketball League.
+Hurt would be the last American player to be selected in multiple NBA drafts following this situation, though not the last overall player to hold that distinction.

 In 1988 he came back to the United States and signed for the Wichita Falls Texans in the Continental Basketball Association: in 21 games he averaged 16.2 points and 12.5 rebounds on 55.4% from the field in 34.5 minutes per game.
 He then moved to Italy, where he joined Auxilium Torino (which was named Ipifim Torino for sponsorship reasons): he played 21 games, averaging 18.9 points and 11.3 rebounds on 68% shooting in 37.1 minutes per game.

 He transferred to Spanish team Tenerife AB for the 1989–90 season: in the Liga ACB he played 36 regular season games, starting 31, and averaged 17.2 points, 11.7 rebounds and 1.4 blocks in 39.8 minutes per game; he also played 9 games in the playoffs, averaging 13.8 points and 10.6 rebounds.
 He went back to Italy for the 1990–91 season, signing for Birra Messina Trapani; in 40 games he averaged a career-high 23.7 points and 12.3 rebounds on 65.1% shooting in 39.1 minutes per game.
 The following year he joined Auxilium again: the team had changed name to Robe di Kappa Torino.
 In 32 games he recorded averages of 16.8 points and 9.8 rebounds shooting 62.1% in 38.5 minutes per game.

 In 1992–93 he returned to Trapani, which was named Tonno Auriga Trapani: he played 40 games and posted averages of 17.7 points and 10.0 rebounds with a 64.9% field goal percentage in 37.5 minutes per game.
 He ended his career in 1994 after a season with Tofaş back in Turkey.